awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Zookeeper 3\.4\.14

 **New Features**
 + \(Oct 30, 2019\) Beginning with Amazon EMR version 5\.25\.0, you can connect to Spark history server UI from the cluster **Summary** page or the **Application history** tab in the console\.
 Instead of setting up a web proxy through an SSH connection, you can quickly access the Spark history server UI to view application metrics and access relevant log files for active and terminated clusters\.
-For more information, see [Access Spark History Server UI from the Console](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Off\-cluster access to persistent application user interfaces](https://docs.aws.amazon.com/emr/latest/ManagementGuide/app-history-spark-UI.html) in the *Amazon EMR Management Guide*\.

 **Changes, Enhancements, and Resolved Issues**
 + Spark